Category Archives: New Photos

 He was unwittingly thrust into the spotlight in February of 1923, when he was around seven months old.
 Barbara La Marr, rising star of the silent screen, had traveled from Los Angeles to Dallas, Texas, under the guise of headlining the annual Southwestern Automobile Show.
 While in Dallas, Barbara visited the Hope Cottage orphans’ home, emerging with an adorable blue-eyed infant in her arms and a cluster of awaiting reporters on her heels.
 Beaming proudly, she introduced the child as Marvin Carville La Marr.
 Newspapers and film magazines the world over were soon ablaze: “World’s Wickedest Vamp Adopts a Baby,” “A Little Piece of Texas Goes to Hollywood,” “To Barbara La Marr belongs the credit for staging the greatest surprise for the Hollywoodites this season…”

 It was exactly what Barbara wanted the film industry, her fans, and the rest of the world to believe.
-The reality, however, was something far different: having become pregnant after separating from her most recent husband, she had secretly given birth to the boy in Los Angeles.
+The reality, however, was something far different: having become pregnant after separating from her most recent husband, she had secretly given birth to the boy in California.
 Concealment of his existence had been a necessary evil in a society where so-called immoral behavior was intolerable, in an era when studios guarded their stars’ reputations at all costs.
 By staging her baby’s adoption in order to keep him, Barbara had risked everything.
 Consummate actress that she was, she maintained the charade the rest of her life.

 To a select few, Barbara confided the truth; to all who would listen, she proclaimed her adoration for her son.
 Little “Sonny”—so nicknamed for his perpetual cheerfulness—made her life worth living, she said.
 She joyously discussed her plans for his future: he would receive a fine, character-building education in a military school…the two of them would travel the world together…she would support him in whatever career he chose… Above all, she explained, was her intention to bring him up to be the sort of man she had always wanted to marry, but had yet to find.